-This centurion was the same man who in Mark 15:39, made the exclamation, “surely this man was the Son of God!” when he saw the way in which Jesus died.
+This centurion was the same man who in Mark 15:39, made the exclamation, “surely this man was the Son of God!” when he saw the way in which Jesus died on Good Friday.
 In all probability, he would have communicated his thoughts to Pilate.

 Similarly, God speaks to us today through the testimony and inspiration of people who have experienced or seen His power in their lives.
 But, are we listening?
 Pilate didn’t.

 Illustration: I remember one occasion when I was battling what seemed like a huge crisis in my life.
 At our Sunday evening service, a gentleman who was a very shy and quiet person, spoke out a prophetic word that was exactly for the situation I was in.
 As I received God’s assurance through this brother’s words, God began to work and everything changed within a couple of weeks!!